Electronic Federal Tax Collections

 The FTA provides a same-day payment mechanism that works in conjunction with EFTPS.
 The FTA uses the Fedwire funds transfer system for same-day payments.
 FTA does the following:

-- Validates tax payment information and transmits it to the IRS via EFTPS.
+- Validates tax payment information and transmits it to the IRS via EFTPS,

-- Assigns an EFT number to accepted transactions.
+- Assigns an EFT number to accepted transactions,

-- Balances and reconciles transactions received.
+- Balances and reconciles transactions received, and

 - Responds to IRS, financial institution, depositary, and taxpayer inquiries regarding same-day tax transactions through the FTA Customer Service Unit.